simon-clement/schwarz_discrete_convergence/README.md

 ### Dependencies for the fast versions
-All dependencies can be satisfied with the setup script:
+All dependencies can be satisfied with the setup script (Ubuntu systems):
 ```
     ./setup.py
 ```
-You may be asked for sudo password because of the installation of openBLAS shared library.
+You may be asked for sudo password because of the multiples installation